JonBirdd/GDB-Remastered/README.md

 Share Code: QKJRM

 Patch Notes:
+   - Fixed Shrek bot's ability to deflect the ball.
+Should be working properly now.
+   - Changed position of the "Bot Enabled" indicator to prevent it from moving side-to-side with long names on the kill-feed.
    - Fixed the bug where God Bot only worked when there was 2 or more players in the lobby.
    - Removed the previous round ball speed from HUD to prevent filling up the left side of the screen.

+Known Issues:
+   - Jimothy still can't deflect the ball